Theresah-Essuman/Customer-Churn-Analysis-for-a-Telecommunication-Company/README.md

 2. Follow the instructions in the Jupyter notebook.
 3. Ensure you have the required libraries installed.

+For a comprehensive understanding of the project, it is recommended to follow along with the Jupyter Notebook and refer to report.

 ## License
 This project is licensed under the MIT License.